For Immediate Release December 1, 2008

 An estimated 140,000 families were housed in FEMA trailers, many of which had high levels of formaldehyde, and mainly along the Gulf Coast.
 After residents reported problems with burning eyes, coughing, headaches, rashes and breathing difficulties, Sierra Club began testing trailers in early 2006.
 The tests revealed high formaldehyde levels in about 90 percent of the trailers.
 FEMA denied the problem until Centers for Disease Control and Prevention (CDC) testing in early 2008 confirmed the high formaldehyde levels and FEMA made the decision to move trailer residents to other housing as soon as possible.

-Lindsay Huckabee, a mother of five from Gulfport, Miss., whose children experienced numerous health problems resulting from formaldehyde exposure, said EPA should make the meetings more accessible for the people who have the most experience with formaldehyde exposure.
+Lindsay Huckabee, a mother of five from Gulfport, Miss., whose family experienced numerous health problems resulting from formaldehyde exposure, said EPA should make the meetings more accessible for the people who have the most experience with formaldehyde exposure.
 “Most of the people here most affected don’t have the time or money to travel to these public meetings,” Huckabee said.
 “They would have a better turnout for the meetings down here because a lot of people know first hand the effects of formaldehyde exposure.”

 Earlier this year Sierra Club petitioned EPA to adopt the California Air Resources Board (CARB) formaldehyde standards nationwide.
 The petition was signed by more than 5,000 people and 24 organizations.
 EPA’s response was to embark on rule making.